Amitgm/sasya-chikitsa/README.md

 # sasya-chikitsa
-An AI driven application to help farmer and enthusiast identify plant diseases and get useful recommendations.
+An AI driven application to help farmers and plant enthusiasts identify plant diseases and get useful recommendations.